Blackfoot boil advisory continues - Local News 8

 BLACKFOOT, Idaho (KIFI) - The boil advisory in Blackfoot continues.

-Testing results from samples collected Tuesday returned Wednesday afternoon, and one of eight samples still show total coliform but no E. coli.
+Testing results from samples collected Wednesday returned Thursday afternoon, and they are clean.

-The city has sent more samples to the lab and will have results Thursday afternoon.
+The boil advisory is still in effect, and the city is cautiously optimistic about the samples they have submitted Thursday

 The city needs two days of negative results to lift the boil advisory.